Best Medical Alert Smartwatches for Seniors 2026

 Ecosystem and Platform Compatibility

 The five devices in this roundup split into two ecosystem architectures.
-Medical Guardian MGMove and Bay Alarm Medical SOS Smartwatch operate on standalone AT&T cellular networks and are platform-agnostic — any caregiver on iOS or Android can access the companion app.
+Medical Guardian MGMove operates on standalone AT&T cellular and is platform-agnostic — any caregiver on iOS or Android can access the companion app.
+The Fajocru Senior SOS Watch runs on its own user-supplied 4G SIM with the platform-agnostic SeTracker app, so caregivers on either platform can connect, though it depends on the buyer's own cellular coverage rather than a managed carrier plan.
 Apple Watch Series 10 is exclusively iOS; without a paired iPhone, fall detection and SOS capabilities degrade significantly.
 Samsung Galaxy Watch 7 requires Android pairing.
 Lively Jitterbug Smart4 runs on Verizon's standalone network and requires no other device.

-The SHE Senior Safety Score weighted formula used in this roundup assigns a 30% coefficient to fall detection accuracy, 25% to emergency response, 20% to isolation reduction, 15% to caregiver visibility, and 10% to ease of use — a composite calibrated against CDC fall-injury statistics and wearable-adherence research that yields a 48 hours versus 24 hours battery comparison as a meaningful compliance factor.
+The SHE Senior Safety Score weighted formula used in this roundup assigns a 30% coefficient to fall detection accuracy, 25% to emergency response, 20% to isolation reduction, 15% to caregiver visibility, and 10% to ease of use — a composite calibrated against CDC fall-injury statistics and wearable-adherence research, where the 24 hours to 40 hours battery spread across these devices becomes a meaningful compliance factor.
+The Fajocru's tradeoffs are concrete: roughly 12 hours of active battery against a 120 hours standby rating, and dispatch that depends on a family member answering rather than the 26 seconds to a live operator on Medical Guardian.
 The SHE Senior Safety Score does not measure smartwatch aesthetics, app store breadth, or general consumer features; it measures the specific dimensions that produce better safety outcomes for independently-living seniors.
 For a complete aging-in-place ecosystem architecture that layers medical alert devices alongside smart displays, sensors, and caregiver cameras, see our Aging in Place Smart Home Stack 2026: 5-Layer Senior Safety Guide.

 When NOT to Buy